Müggel Lacus

 Müggel Lacus is one of a number of hydrocarbon seas and lakes found on Saturn's largest moon, Titan.

 The lake is located at latitude 84.44°N and longitude 203.5° W on Titan's globe, and is composed of liquid methane and ethane, With a diameter of 170 km, it is the fifth largest of Titan's named lakes.
-It is named after Müggelsee in Berlin, Germany, the term being adopted by the IAU on Dec 3, 2013.
+It is named after Müggelsee in Berlin, Germany, the term being adopted by the International Astronomical Union on Dec 3, 2013.